A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Institutional Background and Stylized Facts

 Table I reports the summary statistics for the key variables employed in our empirical analysis based on real market data.
 This summary aims to illustrate the distributional characteristics of the data, specifically highlighting the extreme nature of DeFi risks and the volatility of traditional financial markets, thereby laying the empirical groundwork for our subsequent regression analysis.

-Table II reveals a contrast: while general market panic (VIX) is positively correlated with spreads (0.433), DeFi-specific panic (Gas Price) exhibits a significant negative correlation with spreads (-0.138).
-This suggests that DeFi shocks operate through a distinct `Flight-to-Quality' mechanism.
+Table II reveals a contrast: while general market panic (VIX) is positively correlated with spreads, event-day gas prices are negatively correlated with spreads in the raw data.
+This pattern is suggestive of a distinct DeFi-linked flight-to-quality channel, but the correlation itself is descriptive and should not be read as a stand-alone identification result.